-In present day many pet enthusiasts are keeping fish as their pet that can fit in small spaces in the house.
+In present-day many pet enthusiasts are keeping fish as their pet that can fit in small spaces in the house.
 An aquarium is a closed environment for both fish and aquarium waste.
 If you don’t eliminate those waste, you are creating an unfavorable environment for fish and eventually killing them.
 So, one of the most important parts of fishkeeping is aquarium filter(aquarium filtration methods).

 All aquariums require both mechanical and biological aquarium filtration methods to maintain a healthy environment for your fish.
-Having the right filtration system will determine how much time you need to devote to the tank to clean your tank and it does make a big difference in what kind of filtration system you use.
+Having the right filtration system will determine how much time you need to devote to the tank to clean your tank.
+And it does make a big difference in what kind of filtration system you use.

-Let’s have a look at some of the best aquarium filtration methods for your freshwater tank:
+These three stages are the stages in the nitrogen cycle process.
+Now you know how filtration system work, let’s have a look at some of the best aquarium filtration methods for your freshwater tank:

 Internal Power Filters

 Power filters are the most common aquarium filter.
 This type of aquarium filter is a compact form of canister filter.
 This filter is fully submerged in water.
 Some of these internal power filters come with UV sterilized as well.
 Power filters provide great power and versatility, offers excellent filtration and water movement.
 If you are buying an internal filter as you, buy the one with lots of filter media inside.
 Power filters with different cartridge are more effective and efficient to clear the water as it resembles like a canister filter that houses beneficial bacteria in it.